-In some cases, the application is dependent on some of the servlet's initialization parameters.
+In some cases, the application is dependent on some context initialization parameters (the context is the container of the servlet, and is usually mapped to a single web application).

-Servlet initial parameter name Required Description -------------------------------- ---------- ------------- com.primix.tapestry.asset.dir No The complete pathname of a directory to which private assets may be copied by the asset externalizer. com.primix.tapestry.asset.URL No The URL corresponding to the external asset directory. com.primix.tapestry.context-path Yes, if deploying as a web application or WAR Servlet 2.1 API web application.
-A servlet may
+Context initial parameter name Description com.primix.tapestry.asset.dir The complete pathname of a directory to which private assets may be copied by the asset externalizer. com.primix.tapestry.asset.URL The URL corresponding to the external asset directory.